Department of Commerce

-19 Pages Posted: 15 Aug 1997 Last revised: 10 Jun 2017
+18 Pages Posted: 15 Aug 1997 Last revised: 10 Jun 2017

 Self-regulation is tempting because of failures in a pure market or pure government approach.
 The article defines self-regulation, noting that it has the same separation of powers components (legislation, enforcement, adjudication) as traditional law.
 The case for self-regulation is based on: industry expertise; the creation and enforcement of industry norms of behavior; increase in reputational capital of the industry; improvement of technical standards; and the possibility that the risk of government action will lead to desirable self-regulation.
 Each of these potential benefits, however, may prove unpersuasive in a particular setting.
 Self-regulation may also promote cartel behavior or disfavor consumers or other groups not included in the "self."
 The paper concludes with a set of empirical questions to explore in any given choice among market, self-regulatory, and government approaches.

 Suggested Citation: Suggested Citation

-Swire, Peter, Markets, Self-Regulation, and Government Enforcement in the Protection of Personal Information, in Privacy and Self-Regulation in the Information Age by the U.S. Department of Commerce..
+Swire, Peter, Markets, Self-Regulation, and Government Enforcement in the Protection of Personal Information, in Privacy and Self-Regulation in the Information Age by the U.S. Department of Commerce.
+(1997).
+Department of Commerce.
 Available at SSRN: https://ssrn.com/abstract=11472 or http://dx.doi.org/10.2139/ssrn.11472